malekifar/wsl/README.md

 ## Installing WSL
 ### Requirements
+Versions lower than 1803 of Windows 10 do not support WSL Windows 10 Home
+Windows 7, 8, 8.1 do not support WSL
 ###### Updating Windows 10
 ###### Upgrading Windows 7, 8, 8.1
 ### Enabling Windows Subsystem for Linux using Settings